Breach of Contract Attorney Florida

 Strong cases anticipate the other side’s arguments and address them head-on.

-Contract formation and enforceability
+Contract Formation and Enforceability

 Defendants may argue there was no meeting of the minds, essential terms were missing, or consideration failed.
 In employment and restrictive covenant matters, enforceability often turns on reasonableness, legitimate business interests, and statutory requirements unique to Florida.

-Ambiguity and parol evidence
+Ambiguity and Parol Evidence

 If the contract language is ambiguous, Florida courts may consider outside evidence such as emails, drafts, and industry practice.
 Careful record collection and chronology building can transform a close call into a compelling narrative.

-Performance and cure
+Performance and Cure

 Many agreements include notice-and-cure provisions.
 Missing a contractually required notice can limit remedies.
 We help clients comply with notice deadlines and preserve rights while attempting to resolve the dispute short of litigation.